dasundev/dasun.dev/docs/src/packages/laravel-payhere/models/order-line-model.md

 # Models: Order Line

 The table schema for the `OrderLine` model may vary based on your application's requirements.
-However, Laravel PayHere will utilize your `OrderLine` model to retrieve specific data for order lines necessary to initiate the checkout process.
+However, Payoora will utilize your `OrderLine` model to retrieve specific data for order lines necessary to initiate the checkout process.

 Therefore, it's essential to implement the `PayHereOrderLine` contract within your `OrderLine` model, as demonstrated below: